datayana/datayana.github.io/pages/study/buddhism/matika_acceptance_view.md

 # C. Mapping "know for yourself"

-In the following section, we've collected all the occurences, in section B, of expressions that can relate to "know for yourself" (_attanāva jāneyyātha_).
+In the following section, we've collected all the occurrences, in section B, of expressions that can relate to "know for yourself" (_attanāva jāneyyātha_).
 See the following table:

 | Sutta | Subject | Verb | Object | Pali |
 | :-- | :-- | :-- | :-- | :-- |